juncongmoo/pyllama/README.md

 optional arguments:
   -h, --help            show this help message and exit --model_size MODEL_SIZE
                         The size of the models that you want to download.
 A comma separated string of any of "7B", "13B", "30B", "65B".
 Totally 219G disk space is needed to download them all.
 If you only want to download the 7B one, just put "7B" here.
   --folder FOLDER       The target folder for the download files
 ```

-## 💎 Quantization - 2/3/4/8/16-bit
+## 💎 Quantize LLaMA to run in a 4GB GPU

+`pyllama` support quantization of 2/3/4/8/16-bit so that you can run model in a 4G memory GPU.

 > You need to run `export HUGGING_FACE_HUB_TOKEN=XXX` to be able to access Hugging Face's data.
 You also need to install [gptq](https://pypi.org/project/gptq/) with command `pip install gptq`.